openstack/openstack-manuals/doc/install-guide/source/keystone-install.rst

 .. only:: rdo

-   * Restart the Apache HTTP server:
+   * Start the Apache HTTP service and configure it to start when the system boots:

      .. code-block:: console